 None of the current County Departments or Divisions, such as Economic Development, Community Services or Communications and Public Relations, has a mission and focus to effectively drive the demands and needs of tourism and visitor services.
 A more centralized decision-making and accountability structure is necessary to effectively address the strategies to be implemented pursuant to this Tourism Strategic Plan.
-Creation of a County Tourism Division with a Tourism Manager within the County Manager Office (CMO), reporting directly to the County Manager, will centralize decision-making with respect to tourism issues.
+Creation of a County Tourism Manager within the office of the County Manager, reporting directly to the County Manager, will centralize decision-making with respect to tourism issues.
 As required to implement tourism initiatives, the County will need to allocate existing resources, personnel and contracted services under the direction of the County Tourism Manager.
-[Note: This model currently exists.
-The Economic Development Division and the Communication and Public Relations Division are part of the CMO.]

 Implementation of this Tourism Strategic Plan will also necessitate, initially and over time, a review of the sufficiency and efficiency of marketing, sales, social media, visitor services and facilities management, including oversight of all tourism related contract services.
 Consolidation of decision-making, with related resource allocation, will allow for better cost analysis and accountability for tourism related costs and provide a more streamlined implementation process for adoption of strategic directions.
 The Office of the County Manager will be able to provide comprehensive tourism budgeting, planning and goal achievement information to the Council.
 Finally, it is contemplated, as discussed in Goal 4.2, that some form of the Tourism Work Group be reconstituted as a Tourism Implementation Task Force to ensure continued citizen input and advice on tourism related issues.

 The consolidation of tourism decision-making and direction of tourism related resources in a County Tourism Manager position, will, in the short run, expedite consolidated and cost-effective leadership for implementation of this Tourism Strategic Plan.
+As the process of implementation proceeds and the County analyzes its tourism improvement efforts, the County will have the option to maintain this structure, modify this County Tourism Manager office structure, switch to a full County department to provide expanded services and responsibilities or convert to a new entity, as described in Option 2.
 The function of Option 3 is to provide the County with effective and flexible options, while still providing the leadership necessary for successful implementation.